odan/slim4-skeleton/docs/architecture.md

 10. Fetch the rows (result set) or the new primary key (ID) from the database
 11. Map the row(s) to an object or a list of data objects.
 Optional use a data mapper to create the objects.
 12. The repository returns the result
-13. Do more calulations with the fetched data.
+13. Do more calculations with the fetched data.
 Do more complex operations.
 Optional, commit or rollback the transaction.
 14. Return the result
 15. Create the view data for the responder (optional)
 16. Pass the view data to the responder